Coetzee and Matiso: Testing constitutionality

 It follows, Sachs J determined, from the principles laid down in S v Makwanyane that the Court ought not to engage in purely formal and academic analyses; nor should it simply restrict itself to ad hoc technicism.
 Rather, it should focus on what has been called the synergetic relation between the values underlying the guarantees of fundamental rights and the circumstances of the particular case.
 There was no legal yardstick for achieving this.
 In the end, he predicted, the court will frequently be unable to escape making difficult value judgments, where logic and precedent are of limited assistance.
 What must be determinative is the Court's judgment, based on an understanding of the values on which South African society is being built, and the interests at stake in the particular case.
 This judgment cannot be made in the abstract; rather than speak of values as Platonic ideals, the judge must situate his analysis in the facts of the particular case, weighing the different values represented in that context.

-In the present matter, the court was called upon to exercise what Sachs J described as a structured and disciplined value judgment, taking account of all the competing considerations that arose in the circumstances of the case, as to whether or not, in the open and democratic society based on freedom and equality contemplated by the Constitution, it was legitimate or acceptable or appropriate to continue to send defaulting judgment debtors to gaol in terms of the procedures set out in sections 65A to 65M of the Magistrates' Courts Act.
+In the present matter, the court was called upon to exercise what Sachs J described as a structured and disciplined value judgment, taking account of all the competing considerations that arose in the circumstances of the case, as to whether or not, in the open and democratic society based on freedom and equality contemplated by the Constitution, it was legitimate or acceptable or appropriate to continue to send defaulting judgment debtors to jail in terms of the procedures set out in sections 65A to 65M of the Magistrates' Courts Act.